 EVERY SINGLE time, I drop them off or pick them up, I can see it in their faces, how weird and uncomfortable they think it is that I have never seen the beds where they sleep, never seen the table where they eat, never seen the closet their clothes hang in, and never seen the pictures they’ve chosen to put on their walls.

-When kids of divorce see their parents get along (even just civilly) it makes them beyond joyous.
+When children of divorce see their parents get along (even just civilly) it makes them beyond joyous.
 It makes them feel loved and secure.
 When they see their parents give each other dirty looks or act like strangers, it kills them.

-So, what I want to say to this guy who seems to have his children’s best interest in mind (with the exception of the deep hatred he harbors for his ex-wife, to the point he won’t even let her in his house) is that being a divorced parent (actually, just being a parent) means being selfless and for lack of better words, sucking it up every now and then.
+So, what I want to say to this guy who seems to have his children’s best interest in mind (with the exception of the deep resentment he harbors for his ex-wife, to the point he won’t even let her in his house) is that being a divorced parent (actually, just being a parent) means being selfless and for lack of better words, sucking it up every now and then.

 I’m so tired of hearing single parents (men and women) talk about how much they love their kids and how they are trying to make things good for them, and then putting their own need to “stick it to their” ex ahead of the kids, causing them pain.One example includes a couple who has separate birthday parties for their 8 year old daughter.
 The same set of friends has to go to each of the parents’ homes for a birthday party because the two have so much hatred they can’t even be in the same room together.
 It’s quite disgusting.